ignaciomarvinjohn/meme-uet-hmt/README.md

 ```
 This is the version that uses UET, which utilizes the keywords/keyphrases.

+Our code does not use the command line.
+Instead, it changes the experiment using control parameters and hyperparameters.

 Control Parameters:
 - is_debug = Use this for debugging (checking the dimensions at a certain point).
 - is_train = True if you want to train and test an experiment; False if you want to test an experiment (you need to have a model first).
 - memotion_num_list = Tells which Memotion dataset you want to run.
 You can simply add/remove the dataset(s) here.
 - tasks_list = The Memotion tasks.
 Our prior code (single task) utilizes this to select a specific task for a particular experiment.
 - version = Also called "experiment number".
 Change this every time you make an experiment.

+Refer to the paper for the hyperparameters.

 # Customization
 Our research is composed of different modules that other algorithms can easily substitute.
 We encourage you to try out other models and see their performance.